Updated for 2020!

 - You can buy all the exact pieces you want separately rather than buy a set.

-My preference is option 1.
-Because it's not that an 8- or 9-inch skillet is useless--it absolutely is not.
+Option 1 makes the most sense.
+Because it's not that an 8-inch skillet is useless--it absolutely is not.
 There will be many times you'll want to pull out that small skillet.
-It's just that you'll probably need a larger skillet, too.
+It's just that you'll need a larger skillet, too.
 Especially if you're cooking meals for more than two people on a regular basis.

 Buying all your pieces separately (option 3) is expensive.
 So unless you can find a set with the exact sizes you want at the quality level you want (option 2), option 1 is the most economical option and allows you the most well-rounded, most versatile cookware set for your needs.

-Pay attention to the skillet sizes in a cookware set; often, they might be too small to cook meals for a family.
+Pay attention to the skillet sizes in a cookware set; often, they can be too small to cook meals for a family.

 Also pay attention to how a skillet is shaped: the bigger the slope of the sides, the smaller the actual cooking surface.
 Thus, depending on how it's shaped, a 9-inch diameter skillet can have a cooking surface from 6 to almost 9 inches in diameter--big difference!

 While skillet size and shape is an important component of picking the best cookware set for yourself, be sure to look also at the shape of the saucepans.
-Don't buy anything that has a narrower opening than it does a base.
+We recommend that you don't buy anything that has a narrower opening than it does a base.

 - They're harder to clean